Mother Me - Amsterdam Doula

 Having a healthy, happy pregnancy is not entirely up to you.
 Some things simply happen.
 Being your doula, I’ll help you to understand what’s going on inside of your body and what’s going on with your baby.
 I’ll also try to explain to your family why you do what you do, if you are having trouble making it clear yourself.

 By visiting your home several times during your pregnancy we will get to know each other and you can ask me anything you like.
 We’ll talk about your birthing preferences and your expectations and I’ll give you practical tips and tricks.
 We will work on your birthing plan together.
 If you wish, I can give you a relaxing neck, shoulder, and foot massage combining it with a traditional Chinese cupping massage technique.
 If you want to know more about these techniques, please feel free to send me an email.
 I’ll never leave your house without having given you some Birthlight yoga moves and Spinning Babies postures that are beneficial for you during your pregnancy and when in labour.
-You will be offered a post partum prep meeting by my back up doula Joyce, so you get to meet her too and be informed at the same time about what to expect after you’ve given birth to your child.
+You will be offered a post partum prep meeting and a partner meeting, so there’s also extra space for your partner to share his/her wishes and needs in these exciting times.

 The frequency of our visits is up to you and varies per package.
 We will, however, take on this adventure together.
 Every birth is unique.
 This goes for me as well as for everybody else you’ll meet during your pregnancy and labour.
 It’s up to you to prepare yourself as well as possible.
 Find the help you think you will need on this exciting journey.
 I’ll get to know you and will listen to your wishes.
 I’ll always tell you when I feel that some of your ideas are too far-fetched.